-The RAOF consists of the following three components (see Figure 6):
+The RAOF consists of the following three components (see Figure 11):

 - A Risk storage database.

 - Main engine with

 - o GUI

-- Risk assessment module
+- o Risk assessment module

 - Risk-based decision support

-- Risk Optimiser (to be added)

 - APIs

+- Risk Optimiser

-Once API or GUI is contacted and the required information is provided, the Risk assessment module is invoked.
+Once API or GUI is contacted and the required information is provided (see Section 5.1.1), the Risk assessment module is invoked.
 Using the information from the Risk Storage database it executes the procedure defined by the risk assessment model (see Section 4).
-Risk-based decision support implements the functionality of evaluating the non-conformity degree using the real and ideal results of risk assessment.
-Risk Optimiser will be implemented in the future and will support selection of required requirements.
+The Risk-based decision support module implements the functionality of evaluating the non-conformity degree using the real and ideal results of risk assessment.
+The Risk Optimiser module supports the selection of the optimal requirements.